rating iconrating iconrating icon

 One of the ways you can take care of your health and the environment is by helping keep the air cleaner.
 One of the key contributors to California’s air pollution are greenhouse gas emissions.
 The state of California is leading the way in creating healthy and cleaner air.
 NOx emissions contribute to the formation of ozone, also known as smog, and fine particulate matter (PM2).
 Ozone can cause respiratory issues and limits the ability to fight infection and remove foreign particles.
 Furthermore, PM2 leads to major health effects such as increased mortality and worsening of respiratory or cardiovascular disease.
 By installing an ultra low NOx furnace you are taking a meaningful step towards lowering gas emissions that form ground level ozone.
 You are helping improve air quality and helping promote public health.

 Approximately 150,000 natural gas fired furnaces are installed each year in the South Coast Air Quality Management District (SCAQMD).
 These furnaces emit NOx and in order to combat this Rule 1111 was set in place.
 The SCAQMD wants to help you create a healthier environment with cleaner air by reducing air pollutants in your community.
 In order to improve the air quality the SCAQMD has launched the CleanAir Furnace rebate program.
 The CLEANair Furnace Rebate program is an incentive program to encourage consumers in choosing a cleaner product with fewer air polluting emissions.
 By replacing your furnace with a qualified Ultra Low NOx furnace you can help meet the goal of improved air quality within the SCAQMD jurisdiction.
-Learn more about the program on their website here and to find out if you are in the South Coast AQMD’s jurisdiction here.
+Learn more about the program on their clean air website and to find out if you are in the South Coast AQMD’s jurisdiction.

 Give Us A Call Today.
 Find out how we can help you with your HVAC replacement with benefits to the community and your health.
 We offer free estimates, call us today to schedule an appointment with our home adviser.
 We can also walk you through other home energy savings we offer.
 You may contact us online or call us at (818) 341-3406.
-To learn more about services our company offers, please visit our homepage.

 New Ultra Low NOx HVAC Requirements Related Posts: